 - Regulation of Acupuncture: A Complementary Medicine Framework (Little Hoover Commission Report) (posted 6/30/05)

 - Disciplinary Actions by California Acupuncture Board, 5/96-9/08 (posted 3/2/09)

 - Comments from Acupuncture Practitioners and Students (posted 3/25/08)

-Portions of Acupuncture Watch are updated about once a month.
+Portions of Acupuncture Watch are updated several times a year.